 ½ tablespoon sugar

-In a food processor put all your ingredients starting with 3 tablespoons of Grape juice.
+In a food processor put all your ingredients starting by adding 3 tablespoons of Grape juice.
 See if it is the consistency you like.
 I used 4 tablespoons and stopped processing when I got a thick pasty constancy.
 Not too coarse but not too smooth so it's nice and thick and a little sticky.

 It is healthy nutritious and vegan too!
 Keep refrigerated and enjoy all week.